Tesfer/DbdServerSelecting/README.md

 4. Click the button: "Create rules"

 !IMPORTANT!
-Currently only supports the STEAM version of the game.
-Before use, check the hosts file and remove AWS servers if they were added.
-Windows Firewall must be enabled.
+Currently only supports the STEAM version of the game Before use, check the hosts file and remove AWS servers if they were added Windows Firewall must be enabled